No products in the cart.

 33. Finger Spread

 Wrap the putty around your hand and then spread your fingers out to stretch the putty.
-This also targets a new set of muscles to improve strength and dexterity in the hand.
+This targets all the muscles in your forearm that control extension of the fingers.

 34. Full Grip